nikohass/azul/README.md

 ### Installation

-1. Clone the repository to your local machine:
+1. **Clone the repository** to your local machine:
     ```bash
     git clone https://github.com/nikohass/azul.git
     ```

-2. Navigate into the project directory:
+2. **Navigate into the project directory**:
     ```bash
     cd azul
     ```

-3. Build the project using Cargo.
-This command compiles the project and produces the executable files:
+3. **Build the project using Cargo**.
+This command compiles the project and produces the executable files.
+You can specify the number of players by enabling feature flags during the build process:
     ```bash
     cargo build --release
     ```
+    To compile for a game optimized for three players, use:
+    ```bash
+    cargo build --release --features "three_players"
+    ```
+    Similarly, for four players:
+    ```bash
+    cargo build --release --features "four_players"
+    ```
+    Use no features to build the default configuration for two players:
+    ```bash
+    cargo build --release
+    ```

-   Note: The `--release` flag builds the executables in release mode, optimizing them for performance.
+    The `--release` flag builds the executables in release mode, optimizing them for performance.

 ### Running the Executables